King's X: Religious views

 All three members of King's X came from a background in Christianity and Christian rock (and, in Pinnick's case, church gospel singing) and have frequently been associated with the genre.
 This assumption has been reinforced by the Christian associations of the band's name, by the fact that King's X signed to Christian labels early in their career and because the Faith Hope Love CD insert contained an entire chapter of the Bible.
-However, the band have persistently resisted being identified or pigeonholed as a Christian rock or Christian metal band.
+However, the band has persistently resisted being identified or pigeonholed as a Christian rock or Christian metal band.

 While many of their early lyrics have a clear spiritual influence, this came from the individual faith of the members rather than an explicit attempt to tap into the contemporary Christian music market in the way groups such as Petra did.
 Initially, many King's X albums were marketed through Christian book stores, but most of these stores refused to sell them following Pinnick's 1998 announcement of his homosexuality.
 Even at the time, the band welcomed this development as an opportunity to get away from the Christian rock "stigma".

 A former Protestant, Pinnick has since openly discussed his agnosticism and his belief that Jesus Christ was not truly the Son of God.
 Gaskill has also disassociated himself from Christianity.
 During interviews in the early 2000s, Tabor continued to identify as a Christian, but referred to the Christian music industry as "vile".

 In an interview in late 2021, Pinnick stated "For some reason, King's X [was considered] a Christian band.
 Maybe because that was our faith at the time; none of us are any more."